 I couldn’t help laughing a little.
 ‘That’s a bit rich,’ I said.
 ‘I saw you fucking Dee only a couple of hours ago.’

 Dee put her hand to her mouth.
-‘Oh my God,’ she said.
+‘Oh my God,’ she said. to Albert.
 'I thought he was working.’

 ‘The funniest part is that I came home to surprise you and take you out to lunch.
 Turns out it was me that was surprised.’